 Steak Frites

 Why don’t we recommend eating foie gras in Paris?
+Unfortunately, the livers of ducks and geese are fattened through a process called gavage, a form of force-feeding.

-Unfortunately, the livers of the ducks and geese are fattened through gavage, a force-feeding practice.
-For about two weeks prior to slaughter, the birds are fed — more than they would normally eat on their own — through feeding tubes placed through their beaks and down their throats.
-The practice can cause a bird’s liver to swell up to 10 times its normal size and has been deemed cruel by animal rights groups.
-Additionally, foie gras production has even been banned in at least 20 countries.
+For about two weeks before slaughter, the birds are fed more than they would typically eat on their own through feeding tubes placed through their beaks and down their throats.
+This practice can cause a bird’s liver to swell up to 10 times its normal size and has been deemed cruel by animal rights groups.

-How do I pick a restaurant in Paris?
+How Do I Pick a Restaurant in Paris?

-If you’re looking for a delicious and authentic French meal while in Paris, you’ll need to know how to pick the right place among more than 44,000 Paris restaurants.
-Whether you plan to dine at a French restaurant awarded a Michelin star or a casual open-air café, here are a few tips for dining in the French capital.
+If you’re looking for a delicious and authentic French meal in Paris, you’ll need to know how to pick the right place among more than 44,000 Paris restaurants.

-Look for restaurants with a lot of locals
+Look for a Crowd

 Paris Food Tours & Activities